stevenalexander/node-addressbase-example/README.md

 Sample NodeJS application to consume [OS AddressBase](https://www.ordnancesurvey.co.uk/business-and-government/products/addressbase-products.html) data into a Database and provide a simple location lookup service displaying a searched location on a map.

 Uses the AddressBase plus sample file (available for download [here](https://www.ordnancesurvey.co.uk/business-and-government/products/addressbase-plus.html)), processes it into a PostGres database and uses it for location searches.
+This file is limited to a section of Devon, use exact postcodes like 'EX2 9HD' to search.

 Requires:
 * NodeJS (v8+)